AFTER A 6-MONTH BLOGGING BREAK, I LET YOU KNOW EXACTLY WHY, PLUS FUTURE PLANS IN THE WORKS.

 Going into blogging I knew I should give it a full one year before making decisions like quitting.
 Blogging growth takes time, and like I mentioned earlier, many tend to stop blogging before they really see that growth.
 This blog showed promise, but apparently not enough to push me to continue.
 I want to give it that time before throwing in the towel for good.

 I also still really have it in me to create my own business.
 The past six months, I’ve been thinking about what else I can do.
 (I have this problem, you see.
-Quitting things before they’ve even started and moving on to the next.)
+Quitting things before they’ve even started and moving on to the next, which may actually be a case of shiny object syndrome.)

 RELATED POST: Why I Started A Blog